ARMmbed/DAPLink/docs/DEVELOPERS-GUIDE.md

 # DAPLink Developers Guide

 ## Setup
+DAPLink development requires Keil MDK-ARM, which runs on Windows only.
+The following instructions apply to Windows.
+See  [here](AUTOMATED_TESTS.md) for test instructions on Linux and Mac.

 Install the necessary tools listed below.
 Skip any step where a compatible tool already exists.

 * Install [Python 2, 2.7.9 or above](https://www.python.org/downloads/) .
 Add to PATH.